|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This cucumber dip is an easy mixture of chopped cucumber, cream cheese, a little onion, and cream.
 So refreshing and cool, this dip is perfect for those warm summer days garnished with slices of cucumbers and served with chips or crackers.

-You can make this dip ahead of time to use for a party, gathering, potluck, or snack.
+Yes!
+You can absolutely make this dip ahead of time to use for a party, gathering, potluck, or snack.
 Let it chill out in the refrigerator for a few hours or overnight.

-Get ready to dunk and enjoy this delicious dip.
-Make up some homemade chips, fresh vegetables such as celery, carrots, broccoli, and other veggies, or try some slices of pita or crackers with it.
+When ready to eat, pair it with some homemade air fryer chips, fresh vegetables such as celery, carrots, broccoli, and other veggies, or try some slices of pita or crackers with it.

 Gather the ingredients.